Common ones like PMS, cramps, headaches and mood swings are more than enough to literally ruin your entire day. Cannabis just might be able to help.

-But why does it help?
+But is there any science to it?
 And what if you don’t enjoy traditional ways of consuming cannabis like smoking or edibles?
 How about more serious menstrual issues?
-New research is promising and may make you feel a little more prepared for your next cycle.
+New research is early but promising, here’s what we know so far:

 By now, we’re well aware of cannabis’ proven pain relieving properties.
 Both CBD and THC-based medicines have been shown in clinical trials to reduce menstrual pain and even associated monthly migraine headaches, by affecting the Endocannabinoid System (ECS).